marcantonyw/agoraphobia/src/content/agoraphobia.md

 - **Teenage years:** Major panic attack at 17.
 Started meds and therapy, isolated socially, ended first relationship.
 - **Early 20s:** Became a hermit, hooked on benzos, was convinced something is physically wrong.
 Went to a bunch of doctors trying to find an answer.
 - **Mid 20s:** Tried exposures, made some progress, had setbacks, another relationship ended due to anxiety.
 Lost faith in the process.
 - **Late 20s:** Heartbroken and depressed, moved 500 miles from home to force recovery or die trying.
-Finally got a glimpse of **“not caring”**, found a new specialist that uses the ACT Methodology.
+Finally got a glimpse of **"not caring"**, found a new specialist that uses the ACT Methodology.
 - **Early 30s (now):** Fully recovered, no panic attacks, completely fine.

-#### Things I Tried (That Didn’t Work)
+#### Things I Tried (That Didn't Work)

 - Lexapro
 - Prozac